benpettis/benpettis.github.io/_posts/2020-04-02-party-and-budget.md

 ### Conclusion

-While there are many outside factors that may be taken into account when analyzing congressional budgets, the data shows that on average, Republican Senate majorities do tend to coincide with increased budget allocations for the Department of Defense.
+While there are many outside factors that may be taken into account when analyzing congressional budgets, the data shows that on average, Senate sessions with Republican majorities do tend to correlate with a slightly increased yearly budget allocation, on average, for the Department of Defense.